Kevin Healey (autism activist)

-Kevin Healey (born 27 May 1974) is an autism activist.
+Kevin Healey (born 27 May 1974) is an autistic autism activist.
 He also campaigns against bullying.

 Autism activism

 In 2001, Healey founded the North Staffordshire Asperger's & Autism Association (NSAAA).
 In 2007, Healey founded the Staffordshire Adults Autistic Society (SAAS), which provides support to adults with autism including activities such as outings as well as educational programs and a helpline.
 In 2010, he launched a campaign entitled "It's Time For Change — Stand-up For Autism" which aimed to improve government response to the needs of people with autism and their families in the UK.
 This campaign attracted support from both members of Parliament and the public, and Healey delivered a petition to the Prime Minister's office signed by 4,000 people in favour of such expanded services and funding.
 He was also a trustee for the National Autistic Society, which is the largest autism charity in the UK, until he stood down from the role in 2016.

 Healey published an autobiography, Twin Brothers Worlds Apart, in 2009, sales of which benefit SAAS, his autism charity.
 This book has been adapted for a short film that was released under the same title in 2017, which was directed by Andrew Dobosz.
 In 2014, he released a short documentary about cyber-bullying.
 He hosted his own show on Blog Talk Radio but stopped broadcasting in 2011, and he also founded internet-based Autism Radio UK.